mullvad/mullvadvpn-app-tests/README.md

 Wireshark is also required.
 More specifically, you'll need `wireshark-chmodbpf`, which can be found in the Wireshark installer here: https://www.wireshark.org/download.html

-You might also need to add the current user to the `access_bpf` group:
+You also need to add the current user to the `access_bpf` group:

 ```bash
 dseditgroup -o edit -a THISUSER -t user access_bpf